CodyDeLaTorre/CodyDeLaTorre/README.md

 - I started learning JavaScript with the Galavnize coding bootcamp prep in April 2022.
 - I started learning html and CSS through freecodecamp in September 2022
 - I started the Code Fellows Software Development Boot Camp in September 2022 where I expect my Advance Software Development in Python Certificate February 2023
-- Started working as a Test Engineer with Sentar March 2023
+- Started working as a Software Test Engineer with Sentar March 2023
 - Started Learning C++ and Gtest March 2023